 Pest Management Fact Sheet

 Bed bugs are making a comeback in the U.S. for several reasons.
 Some factors include increased international travel, increased popularity of thrift shops, yard sales, and buying used furniture.
 Also, the practice of using specific household pest control tactics, and crowded living conditions in certain apartment complexes and neighborhoods has added to the problem.
 Bed bugs have a secretive life style and can hide in any crack or crevice, going undetected for quite a while.

-In addition, bed bug eggs are tiny (smaller than a pinhead) and hard to detect.
+In addition, bed bug eggs are tiny and hard to detect.
 In a heavy infestation, they can be practically anywhere.
 For these reasons, we suggest you contact a licensed pest management professional with extensive bed bug experience.

 Description & Biology

 Adult bed bugs are brown, flat and about a 1/4 inch long, with a soft, rounded look.
 After a blood meal they are dark red, rounded (distended), and about 3/8 inch long.

 These pests usually come out at night or in darkened areas.
 The pest’s small white eggs hatch into almost transparent nymphs that start feeding at the first opportunity and molt five times before becoming adults.
 Usually, all stages of bed bugs are present in an infestation.
 A temperature of 70-80°F is ideal for bed bug development.
 Bed bugs can live from months to over a year without feeding.
 At least three generations per year are possible with proper temperature and food supply.